inf112-v20/biblioteket/deliverables/ObligatoriskOppgave3.md

     select `n` cards into and uses to control the robot.
 A player can only select a certain amount of cards each round, determined by their health.
-    Furthmore, robots interact with one another so handling interactions between robots and the environment needs to work.
+    Furthmore, robots interact with one another so handling interactions between robots and the environment needs to be handled.
 - As a user I expect the cards to be distinct and easy to see at a glance.
   - The game should have graphics that are easy to understand for players.
   - **Criteria:** The game needs visually distinct cards that shows the player